 Universidad de Concepción

 We are now also on Facebook

 The theory group at the Department of Astronomy (Departamento de Astronomía; DdeA), Universidad de Concepción (UdeC), exists since 2009.
 It started with the arrival of Dr. Michael Fellhauer, who is working in the field of numerical stellar dynamics, in late 2008 as the first theoretical astronomer at the DdeA, and his first student Paulina Assmann, starting her PhD in numerical simulations of the formation of dwarf spheroidal galaxies (dSph), in 2009.

 In March 2015 Dr. Dominik Schleicher arrived as the second theoretical professor joining the DdeA and its theory group.
 He brought his expertise in magneto-hydrodynamical simulations into our group.

 As of December 2017 Dr. Stefano Bovino joined the Theory and Star Formation Group, with his expertise in computational astro-chemistry.

 |Astronomy Building, UdeC|

-Today, the group consists of four professors, four post-docs and 19 students.
-In the 8 years of existence the theory group published more than 85 articles in refereed journals and saw the finalisation of 1 PhD, 4 Magister and 5 titulo theses.
-We acquired 11 FONDECYT projects (5 regular, 1 iniciacion, 5 postdoctorado), 2 post-doc position grants, a Chilean-German cooperation project from CONICYT, a big Quimal grant for the largest shared memeory computer in Chile, several small grants and are part of CATA.
-Most recently Prof. Schleicher won an Anillo grant (see above).
+Today, the group consists of three professors, two post-docs and 17 students.
+In the 8 years of existence the theory group published more than 95 articles in refereed journals and saw the finalisation of 1 PhD, 4 Magister and 5 titulo theses.
+We acquired 10 FONDECYT projects (4 regular, 1 iniciacion, 5 postdoctorado), 2 post-doc position grants, a Chilean-German cooperation project from CONICYT, a big Quimal grant for the largest shared memeory computer in Chile, several small grants and are part of CATA.
+Most recently Prof. Schleicher won an Anillo grant.